 All of our events are totally nude and therefore swimming costumes are not allowed.
 The only exceptions are the pool staff employed by the facility, and in exceptional circumstances e.g. health reasons.
 For the same reason, spectators are not allowed either, unless they are prepared to undress.
 We do, however, hold fun evening's from time to time which are clothing optional.
 Watch out for dates on our Events page.

 A group of us are coming to a future event and we wanted to take some photos.
 Is this ok?

 The facilities that we use do not allow any photography on their premises, even for public sessions.
 Therefore, the answer is no.

 This is my first time at a naturist event.
 Is there anything different I need to do?

-Basically naturism (or nudism as it is sometimes called) is the enjoyment of everyday activities but without clothing.
-Good examples would be swimming, sunbathing, going to the beach, sports, and sauna.
+Basically, naturism (or nudism as it is sometimes called) is the enjoyment of everyday activities, but without clothing.
+Good examples would be swimming, sunbathing, going to the beach, sports, and to the sauna.
 Naturists believe that the human body is not offensive and that many activities lend themselves to such a lifestyle.
-There are of course other activities that are not necessarily naturist friendly and in these cases naturist wear clothing in the same way as everybody else just as if it is cold we also dress.
+There are of course other activities that are not necessarily naturist friendly and in these cases, naturist wear clothing in the same way as everybody else - just as if it is cold, we also dress.